 Student Right To Know.
 This report provides data on completion and transfer rates as required by the Student-Right-To-Know and Campus Security Act of 1990 (Public Law 101-542).
 Because the SRTK cohorts are very small, the data in these reports is of limited usefulness.
-Note that we did not compile this report for the fall 2003 cohort due to errors in the output provided by the Chancellor's Office.

 Transfer Students to CSU-Fresno: This report, based on a series of dashboards provided by the CSU, Fresno Office of Institutional Effectiveness, compares how Porterville College transfer students perform at CSUF with transfers from other community colleges.

 Student Support (Re)Defined: This was a project by the Research and Planning Group for California Community Colleges (RP Group), supported by the Kresge Foundation.
 The project included a statewide survey of students from 12 community colleges, including Porterville College and focus groups gathering information on what students believe is most important in their success.
 On April 19th, 2013, nine Porterville College employees attended a 'convening' at Fresno City College, another participant in the project.
 There are a number of tangible results of the project.
 Among them: